top of page

 • Finally, adorn the atmosphere with love and laughter.

 Preparing our home has become far less dramatic . . . and traumatic.
 I don’t attempt to string up lights across the rooftop anymore.
 I have realized that’s not how you prepare your home for Christmas.
 And I’m quite ok with keeping the store-bought garnishments to a minimum.
-God has gently taught me to address what lies within first.

 Recent Posts